sakshatshinde/sakshat/content/_index.markdown

 #### More personal stuff about me...

-Mostly spend my time learning new computer magic, rest of it goes towards anime/k-dramas/movies.
+Most of my time is spent on learning new computer magic, rest of it goes towards anime/k-dramas/movies.

-I've been blessed with friends who share the same passion of exploring the world and an understanding partner who is always by my side.
-For hobbies, I mostly love to make new stuff - software or otherwise, traveling, and indulge in novel experiences (recently snorkeling!).
+I'm fortunate to have friends who share my passion for exploring the world, and an understanding partner who is always by my side.
+When I am not binging stuff - you will find me traveling, trying something new (recently snorkeling!).
 Badminton is my goto sport, in the past I was an avid gamer.

 ---
 ## Posts